ololade97/ERC20/README.md

-The smart contract mints ERC20 tokens.
+The smart contract mints maximum of 200,000 ERC20 tokens.